ryanstapleton/event-calendar/README.md

 - [x] Styling ala "devcamp" (Bootstrap)
 - [ ] Reminder of event (SMS - Twilio)
 - [ ] RSVP reminder (email, sms) - mailgun, twilio
+- [ ] Responsive

 TODOs:
 - [ ] Add phone number to users
-- [ ] Check Google API for needed parameters on events table
-- [ ] Remove edit functionality for users when event is approved
+- [ ] At URL level, remove edit functionality for users when event is approved
 - [ ] Decide what to do with rejected events